Distance Functions and Generalized Means: Duality and Taxonomy: Profit Function Prices and Duality for Convex and Non-Convex Technologies

 \end{rem}

 In the following we consider the case where $p<1$.
 In such a case the map $v\mapsto \stackrel{\phi_p}{\sum_{k\in [d]}}v_k$ is not immediately related to the standard notion of norm.
-The next result is useful to connect the generalized F\"are-Lovell distance function to the profit function.
+The next result is useful to connect the generalized mean directional distance function to the profit function.
 Along this line, a duality result is derived from Proposition \ref{quasiconcdual}.